Oregon State University College of Engineering: Expansion

-College of Engineering Alum and nVIDIA founder and CEO Jen-Hsun “Jensen” Huang is helping to build a $200 million research and education center planned for campus.
-The center will be named after the alum and his wife, Lori Huang, who are donating $50 million to the project.
-The Jen-Hsun and Lori Huang Collaborative Innovation Complex (CIC) will feature a massive AI supercomputer – powered, of course, by nVIDIA hardware.
+College of engineering alumnus and nVIDIA founder and CEO, Jen-Hsun "Jensen" Huang, is helping to build a $200 million research and education center planned for campus.
+The center will be named after the alumnus and his wife, Lori Huang, who are donating $50 million to the project.
+The Jen-Hsun and Lori Huang Collaborative Innovation Complex (CIC) will feature a massive AI supercomputer powered by nVIDIA hardware.
+The 150,000-square-foot center, due to open in 2025, will accelerate work at Oregon State’s top-ranked engineering programs in computer sciences, robotics, materials sciences and other programs, outside of engineering, with the help of AI.

-The campus recently celebrated the opening of Johnson Hall.
-The Hall is the new home for the School of Chemical, Biological, and Environmental Engineering.
-Peter Johnson and his wife, Rosalie, both alumni of the school, sponsored the new addition with a $7 million dollar gift for its construction in 2016.
-The 58,000 squire-foot building, features an entryway plaza, modern offices, laboratory classrooms and open spaces for the school's faculty and students.
+In 2023, the campus opened Johnson Hall.
+The hall is the new home for the school of chemical, biological, and environmental engineering.
+Peter Johnson and his wife, Rosalie, both alumni of the school, sponsored the new addition with a $7 million gift for its construction in 2016.
+The 58,000 square-foot building features an entryway plaza, modern offices, laboratory classrooms and open spaces for the school's faculty and students.
 Johnson invented a device and process used to manufacture longer-lasting lead-acid car batteries in 1980.
 He went on to found Tekmax Inc. in 1981.